Raj010505/Raj-Da-Dhaba-Ordering-System/README.md

 3. **Open your web browser** and go to `http://localhost:8080` to access the application. 🌐

 ## 🤝 Contributing
-We welcome contributions from the community! 💖 To contribute to **Raj Da Dhaba**, please follow these steps:
+We welcome contributions from the community! 💖 To contribute to **Raj Da Dhaba Ordering System**, please follow these steps:

 1. **Fork the repository.**
 2. **Create your feature branch:**